ubirch/ubirch-goclient-chirpstack-connector/README.md

 ```
 def sendData(self, data : str, device : devices.Device)
 ```
 The `data` parameter contains the JSON object created by the message processor (see `mkDataPacket()` in [messageProcessor.py](src/messageProcessor.py)) dumped into a string.
-The `device` parameter is the device object of the device that sent the message to which the data corresponds.
+The `device` parameter is the device object of the device that sent the message, to which the data corresponds.
 See [devices.py](src/devices.py) for its members.
-If the send functions needs more information than can be delivered by the two parameters, consider passing those information to the class when initializing it.
+If the send functions needs more information, than can be delivered by the two parameters, consider passing those information to the class, when initializing it.
 ### [main.py](src/main.py)
 Import the new conncetor:
 ```python